olostep-api/olostep-py/README.md

 ### Automatic Retries

-The SDK automatically retries on transient errors (network issues, temporary server problems) based on your `RetryStrategy` configuration.
-You can customize retry behavior by passing a `RetryStrategy` instance when creating the client:
+The SDK automatically retries on transient errors (network issues, temporary server problems) based on the `RetryStrategy` configuration.
+You can customize the retry behavior by passing a `RetryStrategy` instance when creating the client:

 ```python
 from olostep import Olostep, RetryStrategy